 "Love suffers long and is kind; love does not envy; love does not parade itself, is not puffed up; does not behave rudely, does not seek its own, is not provoked, thinks no evil; does not rejoice in iniquity, but rejoices in the truth; bears all things, believes all things, hopes all things, endures all things.
 Love never fails."

 non-observant believers*** As strange as it may be, ha shatan (the adversary) is a non-observant believer.
 This being certainly "believes", however there is NO WAY we will see any obedience practiced.
-"Observing" Torah (keeping the Commandments) is not much of a high priority with non-observant believers, but that's why we're here to help them change, and show them the Way, the Truth, and the Life -- the "living Torah" we are are to follow is Yahushua, Who composed/authored the Commandments, and now writes them on our hearts, as the New Covenant He promised us. (see Jer.
+"Observing" Torah (keeping the Commandments) is not much of a high priority with non-observant believers, but that's why we're here to help them change, and show them the Way, the Truth, and the Life -- the "living Torah" we are are to follow is Yahusha, Who composed/authored the Commandments, and now writes them on our hearts, as the New Covenant He promised us. (see Jer.
 31, Heb.
 8).

 In an Email debate with a member of the "Church of Christ", there was a strong "replacement theology" thing going on.
 Here's how I replied to one of the basic comments concerning the Sabbath: